Dulce Tentación: Track listing

 The album contains 11 songs in Spanish plus one bonus remix of "Cicatrices".

 Note: In the standard version of the album, the length of the song "Borrando la historia" is 3:15 but there is another extended version of the song who is available in the iTunes Edition, its length is 3:29.

 "Sweet Temptation"

-On August 3, 2009, "Sweet Temptation" (the English-language version of "Dulce Tentación") was leaked via Mi Rey Music's webpage, following Fey's departure from the label.
-Plans for an official release are unknown.
+On August 3, 2009, "Sweet Temptation" (the English version of "Sweet Temptation") was leaked through Mi Rey Music's website, following Fey's departure from the label.
+The album saw the light of day officially through Streaming platforms in 2018, but in 2020 it was removed from all platforms.

 The track listing consists entirely of English versions of the songs included in the Spanish version of the album: